 Salary Scores are calculated using earnings data for median earnings in the year after graduation and graduate count sourced from the U.S. Department of Education’s College Scorecard Field of Study data released in March 2022.
 Data is for students who graduated in 2017 and 2018, with earnings measured in 2018 and 2019, respectively, and inflation-adjusted to 2020 dollars.

 To calculate a school’s overall Salary Score by level, we compared alumni earnings for each individual program to the same programs at schools across the country.
 In this way, a degree program at one school was evaluated against the same degree program across all schools.

-Like any data set, the data used for our rankings has limitations and shortcomings.
-The earnings data used in our Salary Score is for alumni in the first year after completing a degree.
-This does not take into account the different levels of growth incomes can experience in the years after graduation and does not make predictions about future income.
+Like any data set, the data used for our rankings has some limitations and shortcomings.
+The earnings data used in our Salary Score is based on alumni in their first year after graduation.
+This does not take into account alumni's potential for growing their income as their careers develop, and only includes the earnings of students who received federal financial aid.

 To protect student privacy, College Scorecard suppresses student count and earnings data that could be personally identifiable.
 This impacts the data coverage and accuracy for some programs.
 More information can be found in College Scorecard’s data documentation.